 Big Bear's very own microbrewery makes our list of top Big Bear restaurants.
 An ideal spot whether you spent your day on the trails or the slopes.
-Nice selection of local beers featured in an awesome taproom along with some great options for apps and burgers.
+They have a nice selection of local beers featured in an awesome taproom along with some great options for apps and burgers.
+While they don’t have many menu items, what they do have are really delicious.
 Try the avocado bomb, you won't be disappointed.

 SAUCY MAMA'S PIZZERIA